artyommargaryan/airport-flight-scheduling-system/README.md

 resource allocation.
 - Observer Pattern: Facilitates communication and coordination among various components of the airport simulation, allowing them to react to flight-related events.

+Certainly, here's an updated section for what can be added to your application:

+## 6. What Can Be Added

+To enhance and extend the functionality of your airport simulation application, consider the following possible improvements:

+#### Reading Input from File

+Implement the ability to read flight data from an external file.
+This would allow to load flight information from various sources, such as text files or databases, and introduce a more dynamic and data-driven aspect to the simulation.

+#### Improved Flight Handling

+Enhance the flight handling logic to incorporate more realistic features and scenarios.
+This could include factors such as:

+- Different types of aircraft with varying passenger capacities.
+- Advanced scheduling algorithms for flight arrivals and departures.
+- Handling flight delays and cancellations.

+These improvements can make airport simulation more sophisticated and closer to real-world airport operations.